What Is the Private Healthcare Complaints Procedure?

 You should always take legal advice before choosing this course of action, so it’s important to speak with a solicitor as soon as possible about any potential claim you may wish to pursue.

 The clinical negligence team at JMW includes members of both the Law Society's specialist panel for clinical negligence and the Action against Medical Accidents (AvMA) solicitors panel.
-Headed by Eddie Jones, the team is among the most respected in the UK.
+Headed by Eddie Jones, the team is amongst the most respected in the UK.

 What Our Clients Say